 With increased demand for fairer pricing and fully digital, personalized customer experiences alongside a need to cut costs, insurers must leverage AI- and ML-powered digital platforms to acquire preferred risk using accurate driving data.
 They can use this data, gathered from short test drive programs targeted to specific audiences, to offer fairer and cheaper personalized quotes right at the point of sale.

 The result?
 Improved expense ratios and loss ratios, better auto insurance prices for many drivers, and improved customer experiences - all leading to long-term profitability and retention.

 Ultimately, traditional risk factors aren’t enough for accurate underwriting and segmentation.
-Here’s where the Insurance Qualified Leads (IQL) comes in, powered by Zendrive’s Mobility Risk Intelligence (MRI) platform.
+Here’s where the Insurance Qualification Lens (IQL) comes in, powered by Zendrive’s Mobility Risk Intelligence (MRI) platform.
 As a smart embedded insurance solution, IQL allows insurers to offer personalized quotes to safe drivers based on their actual driving behavior.

 The four simple steps to the IQL platform above offer app publishers, insurers, and policyholders important benefits, generating a win-win-win effect.

 The app publisher earns high-margin revenue, while offering added value to their app; insurers convert more leads at lower costs; and qualified customers get discounted auto policies, priced fairly on how they drive - all through a seamless, embedded digital experience.

 What’s more, that fairer price and solid experience goes a long way - insurers are more apt to retain customers, and secure long-term profitability, because of both.

 Below are the key benefits of IQL for auto insurers:

 The stand-out features of the IQL solution include: